sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ~~~~~~

 #### Request Processing
-When the target component receives the hearbeat request, it will determine based on action, the processing required.
+When the target component receives the heartbeat request, it will determine based on action, the processing required.
 A simple "ping" request indicates the target component need only respond that it is operational and connected to the integration service.
 This is a simple "Are you listening?
 Yes, I am" interaction.
 The heartbeat request from the Orchestrator should be made with an appropriately small timeout indicator; only an operational component will be able to respond to the request, so if that component is offline and cannot respond, the Orchestrator should not be kept waiting for an extended amount of time.

 When the requested action is "ping-with-capabilities", the receiving component is instructed to respond that it is operational and to immediately follow the response with a re-initiation of the {{capability-advertisement-taxonomy}} process.
 This interaction enables an Orchestrator the ability to perform capability discovery from components.